Life in the universe seems exceedingly rare /

 - Favorite Simpsons quote: [Teen 1] “Oh look, the cannonball guy, he’s cool.”
 [Teen 2] “Are you being sarcastic, dude?”
 [Teen 1] “I don’t even know anymore.”

 - Number of parenthetical expressions on this page: sixteen now, up from ten in the most recent major iteration (but down from a seemingly excessive nineteen in some prior version that is lost to the mists of time).

 I spend a lot of time reading, walking, watching TV, and entirely too much time playing iPad games.
 I have recently taken up snowshoeing, the first winter sport I have ever participated in, which should help balance out the inability to bicycle half the year.
 And though I grew up where it was impossible to avoid becoming a Packer fan, I have culled the sports I follow to baseball (and the occasional tennis match or random Olympic sport).
-There is almost nothing more relaxing to me than a day at the ballpark watching baseball.
-In this new pandemic-soaked world, though, I find it unlikely I’ll do that again until 2022 (which feels a bit optimistic).
+However, I have become a pretty big UW–Madison volleyball fan, to my great delight and surprise.
+I loved watching the run to the 2021 national championship, 2022 was also amazing, and I can’t wait for next season.
+I’m hooked.